paladin-of-code/paladin-of-code/README.md

-## ⚔️ Paladin Of Code
+# ⚔️ Paladin Of Code

-Software Engineering student focused on developing intelligent, AI-driven digital experiences for games and mobile platforms.
+Software Engineering student focused on building intelligent, AI-driven digital experiences for games and mobile platforms.

 ---